 An Interview with 1964 The Tribute's "John Lennon"

-1964 The Tribute performs at the Duke Energy Center for the Arts – Mahaffey Theater on Friday, April 3 at 8pm.
-For tickets, visit the link below or call (727) 300-2000.
+1964 The Tribute performs at the Duke Energy Center for the Arts – Mahaffey Theater on Thursday, November 5 at 8pm.

 1964 The Tribute focuses primarily on the live performances the Beatles made between 1963-1966.
 Is your dialogue in the show directly quoted from one performance, or are these quotes and interactions between John, Paul, George and Ringo from different appearances?

 We occasionally use phrases that The Beatles used in their live shows, but most of our between song dialogue is created by us making sure it reflects the colloquialisms, style and humor they used in the early 60s.